 Therapeutic recreation offers career opportunities for those who are interested in working with individuals with disabilities and other health conditions by using recreation as an intervention to promote functional independence and quality of life.
-Therapeutic recreation specialists assess physical, social, emotional, behavioral, cognitive, and spiritual aspects of the individual to determine his or her interests, abilities, strengths, and aspirations.
+Therapeutic recreation specialists assess physical, social, emotional, behavioral, cognitive, and spiritual aspects of the individual to determine their interests, abilities, strengths, and aspirations.
 With this information, they develop individualized treatment plans and intervention strategies to address functional limitations and support the individual’s goals toward health and wellness.

 Therapeutic recreation specialists utilize a wide variety of recreational activities to rehabilitate, maintain, or enhance functional abilities and fulfill an individual’s goals.
 These activities — arts, crafts, music, dance, drama, horticulture, adventure programs, interaction with pets, sports, games, and community-based outings, to name a few — help individuals build self-esteem, interact effectively with others, develop physical and cognitive abilities, and learn new skills.